brook010/The-price-of-fashion/README.md

 # The-price-of-fashion

-This survey looked at what people look for when buying a pair of shoes.
+This survey looks at the reasons why people buy a pair of shoes.